Skip to content

 Access to the basins themselves has been severely restricted for several years to protect production and hygiene.
 The visit therefore focuses on viewpoints, permitted paths, and sales areas.

-Respect that also benefits you
+Respect that also pays off for you

-Moray Terraces near Cusco
+Moray terraces near Cusco

 Moray is known for its circular terraces and microclimate hypothesis.